01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day03.md

-# Exercice 4 Ordinal Encoder
+# Exercise 4 Ordinal Encoder
-The goal of this exercice is to learn how to deal with Categorical variables using the Ordinal Encoder.
+The goal of this exercise is to learn how to deal with Categorical variables using the Ordinal Encoder.

 In that case, we want the model to consider that: **good > neutral > bad**